TeamFAPS/PSVita-RE-tools/README.md

 The output .elf are valid for RE and they can be rebuilded to SELF if needed using vita-make-fself.

 Please read the provided README.txt for How to use informations.

+ioPlus 0.1/0.2 usage:
+---
+Installation:
+	The application is a kernel plugin and must be added to the TaiHen configuration under the kernel section.
+Once installed, you may use that standard sceIo functions such as sceIoOpen in user plugins and applications as normal.
+	Using decryption on ioPlus 0.2: To use decryption, change the device to “iop-decrypt:”.
+	Ex: app0:/Media/level0 -> iop-decrypt:/Media/level0
+NOTE: an opened device with the file decrypted must be currently opened in order for this to work.

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------